Automattic/liveblog/README.md

 1. Navigate to https://api.slack.com/apps
 1. Click "Create New App" button
-1. Give your app a name and select WorkSpace
+1. Give your app a name and select a WorkSpace
 1. Click "Create App"

 #### Configure Slack App features and functionality